Wizards, minus two starters, drop their second straight in Miami

 The Wizards center tried to play in Miami after spraining his right thumb in Charlotte on Wednesday but ultimately missed his third game of the season following the two bouts he sat out in October with a quadriceps contusion.

-Dinwiddie and Gafford’s absences forced Coach Wes Unseld Jr. into deploying a few funky lineups for his second unit.
+Dinwiddie and Gafford’s absences forced Unseld into deploying a few funky lineups for his second unit.
 He grouped Beal with Raul Neto, Deni Avdija, Kispert and Anthony Gill, who had seen sparse minutes in just three games this season before Thursday because of a calf strain.

 The Heat had 48 points in the paint.
 With center Montrezl Harrell the only good physical match for Adebayo, the young center scored 20 points and grabbed nine rebounds.